Qumulo/docs/_includes/content-reuse/admin-guides/encryption-data-security/generating-storing-ecdsa-keys.md

     -m PEM > /public-key-path
    ```

-1. To convert your private key to `.pem` format, you can use the `ssh-keygen` tool and specify the path to the private key.
+1. To convert your private key to `.pem` format, run the `ssh-keygen` tool and specify the path to the private key.
 For example:

    ```bash
    ssh-keygen \